-3. Management and administration
+2. Management and administration

-3.1 Metering of services and apportionment of costs of services
+2.1 Metering of services and apportionment of costs of services

-- (1) The owners corporation must not seek payment or reimbursement for a cost or charge from a lot owner or occupier that is more than the amount that the supplier would have charged the lot owner or occupier for the same goods or services. - (2) If a supplier has issued an account to the owners corporation, the owners corporation cannot recover from the lot owner or occupier an amount which includes any amount that is able to be claimed as a concession or rebate by or on behalf of the lot owner or occupier from the relevant supplier. - (3) Subrule (2) does not apply if the concession or rebate- - (a) must be claimed by the lot owner or occupier and the owners corporation has given the lot owner or occupier an opportunity to claim it and the lot owner or occupier has not done so by the payment date set by the relevant supplier; or - (b) is paid directly to the lot owner or occupier as a refund.
+- 1. The owners corporation must not seek payment or reimbursement for a cost or charge from a lot owner or occupier that is more than the amount that the supplier would have charged the lot owner or occupier for the same goods or services. - 2.
+If a supplier has issued an account to the owners corporation, the owners corporation cannot recover from the lot owner or occupier an amount which includes any amount that is able to be claimed as a concession or rebate by or on behalf of the lot owner or occupier from the relevant supplier. - 3.
+Subrule (2) does not apply if the concession or rebate- - a) must be claimed by the lot owner or occupier and the owners corporation has given the lot owner or occupier an opportunity to claim it and the lot owner or occupier has not done so by the payment date set by the relevant supplier; or - b) is paid directly to the lot owner or occupier as a refund.

-4. Use of common property
+3. Use of common property

-4.1 Use of common property
+3.1 Use of common property

-- (1) An owner or occupier of a lot must not obstruct the lawful use and enjoyment of the common property by any other person entitled to use the common property. - (2) An owner or occupier of a lot must not, without the written approval of the owners corporation, use for the owner or occupier's own purposes as a garden any portion of the common property. - (3) An approval under subrule (2) may state a period for which the approval is granted. - (4) If the owners corporation has resolved that an animal is a danger or is causing a nuisance to the common property, it must give reasonable notice of this resolution to the owner or occupier who is keeping the animal. - (5) An owner or occupier of a lot who is keeping an animal that is the subject of a notice under subrule (4) must remove that animal. - (6) Subrules (4) and (5) do not apply to an animal that assists a person with an impairment or disability. - (7) The owners corporation may impose reasonable conditions on a lot owner's right or an occupier's right to access or use common property to protect the quiet enjoyment, safety and security of other lot owners, including but not limited to imposing operating hours on facilities such as gymnasiums and swimming pools.
+- 1. An owner or occupier of a lot must not obstruct the lawful use and enjoyment of the common property by any other person entitled to use the common property. - 2.
+An owner or occupier of a lot must not, without the written approval of the owners corporation, use for his or her own purposes as a garden any portion of the common property. - 3.
+An approval under subrule (2) may state a period for which the approval is granted. - 4.
+If the owners corporation has resolved that an animal is a danger or is causing a nuisance to the common property, it must give reasonable notice of this resolution to the owner or occupier who is keeping the animal. - 5.
+An owner or occupier of a lot who is keeping an animal that is the subject of a notice under subrule (4) must remove that animal. - 6.
+Subrules (4) and (5) do not apply to an animal that assists a person with an impairment or disability.

-4.2 Vehicles and parking on common property
+3.2 Vehicles and parking on common property